 Any person who suffers a trauma injury to their chest area, or serious illness affecting the lungs, can seek to make a claim if the cause was due to the negligence of someone else.

 On the road

-In cases of a car or motorcycle accident, the injured person can seek to claim chest injury compensation from the insurers of the negligent driver that caused the accident.
+In cases of a motorcycle or car accident, the injured person can seek to claim chest injury compensation from the insurers of the negligent driver that caused the accident.
 In the event of a hit and run or uninsured driver, our specialist solicitors can pursue a No Win No Fee claim for chest injury compensation via the Motor Insurers Bureau scheme.